johnmosesman/talks/README.md

-Here you'll find the talks I've given / were going to give (railsconf2015 :( ).
+Here you'll find the talks I've given / were going to give (rip railsconf2015 :( ).

 These talks either use Deckset (paid app) or [mdp](https://github.com/visit1985/mdp), a presenter for the terminal.